LiamMorrow/Oatmilk/README.md

 ### Test setup and teardown

 It is often useful to have setup and teardown methods that run around tests.
-Detestable exposes these mechanisms through four methods:
+Oatmilk exposes these mechanisms through four methods:

 - `BeforeAll` - Runs ONCE before any test has run in its scope and child scopes
 - `BeforeEach` - Runs before EVERY test in its scope and child scopes